-Ken Carper – NHIMA Vice President Board of Directors, Nominating Committee Chair, Coordinator of Business Memberships, Naples New Horizons Band, Naples, Florida
+Ken Carper – NHIMA President Board of Directors, Nominating Committee Chair, Coordinator of Business Memberships, Naples New Horizons Band, Naples, Florida

 Ken Carper a career musician/music educator and a native of Pennsylvania.
 His life has been a progression of steps from one musical plateau to another, from contemporary American music (pop and jazz), to traditional classical music, to world musics.

 Ken’s Bachelor of Music degree is from the Berklee College of Music in Boston, a school known for jazz education and performance.
 Following this, his MM. was from the Eastman School of Music in Rochester, NY, a school especially known for classical performance.
 After a decade owning a rural music store, some happy life-changing opportunities led to a PhD at the University of Hawaii, in Honolulu.
 The University of Hawaii is noted for world music styles.
 Due to this, both Ken and his wife, Carol, have made MANY ukulele and hula friends at New Horizons band camps!

 Ken and Carol spend summers in Everett/Bedford, Pennsylvania where he taught and founded/directed a thriving presenting and performing arts group, The Pennsylvania Consort.
 Ken has also taught in Hyattsville (MD), Honolulu (HI), Fallsburg (NY), and worked for many years as an online adjunct with Boston University.

 After returning to the mainland from Hawaii (nearly 20 years ago), Ken discovered how chilly the Northeast can get and he and Carol relocated to Naples, FL.
 Ken can currently be found directing the Naples New Horizons band (with Carol a part of the French horn section) and teaching music history and world musics at Florida Gulf Coast University, near Ft.
 Myers, FL.